Hi there!

 So just manage your expectations and mentally prepare for what it means to ride alongside cars!

 In previous years, there were just car-free mornings.
-In 2020, there were full days that were car-free.
+In 2023, there are full days that are car-free.

 Check the National Park Service website for updated info about the car-free times before you go.